tstobbe/mongarr/README.md

 1. Anything you might pass to it from external input.
 2. Anthing the expection of an array when there isn't one (infinte loop).
 I think it's mostly unlikely, but do a pull request if you find one.
 3. Expecting MongoArr to operate *exactly* as MongoDB would.
 It's close, but don't expect it to be 100%.
-4. Expecting MongoArr to through an error on invalid sytax.
+4. Expecting MongoArr to throw an error on invalid sytax.
 It likely won't.
 It'll just have undefined results.

 NodeJS
 ------